Ghost Rider (Johnny Blaze): Fictional character biography

 Hoss and Blaze fight with Ruth and she steals his bike; they pursue her in Hoss' Cadillac.
 When they arrive to where Ruth is Kazann is already free, thanks to the efforts of a corrupt paraplegic business owner named Earl Gustav.
 Hoss and Ruth fight while Blaze battles Kazann, who lets Johnny know that he has been duped by Malachi.
 As this happens Gustav's secretary, Jemima Catmint, makes her boss recite an incantation that sends Kazann back to Hell.
 Johnny thinks that he is free, but gets shot in the head by a dying priest (whom he had blasted with hellfire earlier) with a holy bullet and is sent back to Hell.
 He confronts Malachi, who reveals that he tricked Johnny.
 Johnny threatens to kill him, but is prevented from doing so by Ruth, who kills him herself.
 Hoss appears and reveals that Kazann and Malachi were actually brothers, who passed information to each other about Heaven and Hell.
 Once Kazann escaped from Hell, Malachi needed to find someone (the Ghost Rider) to get him back before Ruth, in order to prevent Kazann from spilling the beans about Malachi exchanging secrets of Heaven with him while he was being tortured by angels.

 In July, 2006, a new ongoing monthly series began with a story titled "Vicious Cycle", which was written by Daniel Way, with art by Mark Texeira and Javier Saltares (the same artistic team from the 1990s series).
 The storyline takes place after the Ennis miniseries and features Johnny Blaze finally escaping from Hell.

 Blaze's escape is a plot engineered by Lucifer himself, as when Johnny escapes from Hell the devil comes with him.
 During a battle at a gas station, Blaze defeats the corpse of a recently deceased father that has been animated by the devil.
-Detecting the magical disturbance caused by Ghost Rider's escape, Doctor Strange investigates the situation, but believing Doctor Strange to be Lucifer in disguise, Blaze attacks him, and for the first time, he uses the Penance Stare, debilitating Doctor Strange.
+Detecting the magical disturbance caused by Ghost Rider's escape, Doctor Strange investigates the situation, but believing Strange to be Lucifer in disguise, Blaze attacks him, and for the first time, he uses the Penance Stare, debilitating Strange.
 It is then that the celestial being Numecet appears and reveals the intent of Lucifer to Blaze.